 Many experts agree that smart locks are “the most crucial component of a connected home.”
 Not only do they let you easily lock and unlock your door without a key, more advanced devices even let you assign access privileges to friends, family, or staff, so you can let someone in when you’re not around.
 The latest smart locks even offer options such as voice control and geofencing—which means your door will automatically lock when you leave.

 Smart appliances, like refrigerators and robot vacuums

 From robot cleaners to refrigerators that keep track of your grocery needs, the convenience of smart home appliances is just beginning.
 Want to schedule your Instant Pot to start cooking while you’re at work?
 Or make your perfect version of toast using smart sensor tech?
 You can—we’re living like the Jetsons now.

 Are you interested in a smart home?
 Drop by any of the model homes at Reed’s Crossing, open 7 days a week, and get all your questions answered.
 Or, take a virtual tour from the comfort of your own sofa right now.

-Previous PostMeet Hillsboro’s New Elementary School in Reed’s Crossing
+Previous PostMeet Tamarack Elementary, the first school in Reed’s Crossing

 Older Post6 Tips for Buying a Home in a Hot Real Estate Market